mvdnbrk/robin/README.md

 1. Prepare the SM7dB and confirm phantom power (if using built-in preamp) on the mixer/interface.
 2. Prepare the Sennheiser XS 1 and connect via XLR.
 3. Update Engine OS on the controller and Engine DJ Desktop if needed.
-4. Export your Engine DJ library to the performance USB/drive.
-Verify playlists load.
+4. Sync your Engine DJ library to the SC5000M’s internal 1 TB drive (or to your performance USB) and verify playlists load.
 5. Open SoundSwitch and verify the venue/light show project.
 Export show data to the Engine drive if using Engine Lighting.
 6. Label cable bundles by length (short/medium/long) and fixture groups.